GuillaumeCleme/guillaumecleme.github.io/README.md

 #### Gulp Tasks

 - `gulp` the default task that builds everything
-- `gulp watch` browserSync opens the project in your default browser and live reloads when changes are made
+- `gulp serve` browserSync opens the project in your default browser and live reloads when changes are made
 - `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory